eshsrobotics/NetworkTablesInput/README.md

   that folder, and run `bin/networktablesinput` (on Unix) or `bin/networktablesinput.bat` (on Windows) directly.

-2. You can also execute:
+2. If you happen to have cloned this source tree onto the driver station laptop, you can also enter that directory and execute:

     ``` shell
     ./gradlew run
     ```

-    And the NetworkTablesInput program will be run in place.
+    The NetworkTablesInput program will be executed in-place.

 3. Finally, if Gradle isn't working for whatever reason, you *can* run NetworkTablesInput by hand.
 It's not easy, though: